 The Cochise College Douglas Campus is closed Wednesday, Oct.
 15, due to a power outage.
 All Douglas Campus classes and activities are canceled until power is restored.
 All non-essential personnel should remain off campus.
 The campus is expected to be open as usual Thursday, Oct.
 16.

-Cochise College will be closed Monday, Aug.
-11, as faculty and staff gather for the annual Fall Convocationto prepare for the academic year.
-Regular business hours, 8 a.m. to 4:30 p.m., resume Tuesday, Aug.
-12, at all campuses and centers.
-To find out more important dates and deadlines, check out the Academic Calendar.
+Cochise College will be closed Monday, Oct.
+13, in observance of Columbus Day.
+Regular business hours, 8 a.m. to 4:30 p.m., resume Tuesday, Oct.
+14, at all campuses and centers.
+To find more important dates and deadlines, check out the Academic Calendar.

 The eighth annual Pit Fire Festival, featuring a large-scale pit firing of more than 1,000 ceramic works alongside a wide array of performing artists, is from 5 to 9 p.m.
 Thursday, Oct.
 9, on the Cochise College Douglas Campus.
 The free event transforms the Douglas Campus Art Department ceramics studio and surrounding area into […]

 Cochise College has designated smoking and tobacco-use areas for students, visitors and employees at its campuses and centers.
 New policies permit the use of cigars, cigarettes, e-cigarettes, pipes and chewing tobacco only at specific outdoor areas on campus or within an individual’s personal vehicle.
 The use of these products is prohibited inside all college facilities. […]